How the Urinary Tract Works Normally, and What Causes OAB

-OAB can be caused by the nerve signals between your bladder and brain telling your bladder to empty even when it isn't full.
-OAB can also be the result of your bladder muscles being too active.
-Then your bladder muscles contract to pass urine before your bladder is full, and that causes a sudden, strong need to urinate.
+If the nerve signals between your bladder and brain don’t work properly, OAB can result.
+The signals might tell your bladder to empty, even when it isn't full.
+OAB can also be caused when muscles in your bladder are too active.
+This means that the bladder muscles contract to pass urine before your bladder is full.
+In turn, this causes a sudden, strong need to urinate.
 We call this "urgency."

 Risk Factors for OAB

-- People with diseases that affect the brain or spinal cord, such as stroke and multiple sclerosis, are at high risk for OAB.
+- Diseases that affect the brain or spinal cord, like stroke and multiple sclerosis

 If you think you have OAB, talk with your health care provider.
 It’s important to learn why it’s happening so you can manage your symptoms.